richardbiely/gaia-ecs/README.md

 ## Benchmarks
 To be able to reason about the project's performance and prevent regressions benchmarks were created.

-Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).
+Benchmarking relies on [picobench](https://github.com/iboB/picobench).
 It can be controlled via -DGAIA_BUILD_BENCHMARK=ON/OFF when configuring the project (OFF by default).

 Project name | Description
 -|-